jpt4/prc/README.md

 [0] Absent 1) Indistinguishability Obfuscation/Fully Homomorphic
 Encryption and 2) Physically Unclonable Functions.

-Logos (or, Personal Contributions):
+Logos (or, Technical Contributions):

-3453.scm, 318.scm, and 390.scm implement Universal Cells (UC) which
+practice/{3453.scm, 318.scm, and 390.scm} implement Universal Cells
-expose the logical operation of RLEMs 3-453/18/90, respectively.
+(UC) which expose the logical operation of RLEMs 3-453/18/90, respectively.

-univ-[etc].txt is a note, and hexagon.odg a set of figures, describing the relation between RLEMs and GELCs in greater (though yet terse) detail.
+theory/gelc-universalityuniv.txt is a note, and figures.pdf a set of figures, describing the relation between RLEMs and GELCs in greater (though yet terse) detail, and proving by construction the universality of RLEM-based Universal Cells.

 Developed against GNU Guile.

 Released under the MIT License.

 Ethos (or, Prior Work):

+theory/history.txt: An oral history of influences during the project's gestation.

+theory/literature: Collated relevant existing research.

+References in Brief:

+[0] Gershenfeld et al. (2011) Reconfigurable Asynchronous Logic
+    Automata

+[1] Morita, K. (2013)  Reversible Logic Elements with Memory and Their
+    Universality

+[2] Siekanowicz, W., and Schilling, W. (1968) A New Type of Latching
+    Switchable Ferrite Junction Circulator